|Title:||Men's Head Soccer Coach|

 |Previous College:||Presbyterian '85|

 Clayton State's all-time winningest coach Harry Frederick "Pete" Petersen enters his 11th season as the head coach of the Laker men's soccer program.
-In 2012, Petersen captured his 100th win on the Laker sidelines and currently holds a 105-52-16 record, which ranks among the best in NCAA Division II.
+In 2012, Petersen captured his 100th win on the Laker sidelines and enters the 2014 season with a 115-57-18 record, which ranks among the best in NCAA Division II.

 A national championship winning head coach, Petersen took over